 - a.
 All animals will be presented in a proper condition for a beef show.
 Exhibitors are encouraged to help in any way that is safe and possible for them to do so, but not endanger either themselves, their animals, or others in the process. - b.
 Alteration of conformation and structure by prohibited substance or unethical fitting is prohibited.
 Any violation of this rule will result in immediate disqualification without recourse. - c.
 The injection, use, or administration of any drug that is prohibited by Federal, State, or Local Law or any drug that is used in manner prohibited by Federal, State, or Local Law will result in immediate disqualification without recourse. - d.
 Any physical or physiological attempt to alter the natural musculature or weight by use of injections or ingested material not conductive to the continued health or marketability of beef carcasses or for deception will result in immediate disqualification without recourse. - e.
-Every participant in consideration of their entry being accepted by the show, specifically represents that no animal entered is misrepresented in any way except trimming of feet and blocking of hair. - 6.
+Every participant in consideration of their entry being accepted by the show, specifically represents that no animal entered is misrepresented in any way except trimming of feet and blocking of hair. - f.
+This is a blow & go show.
+No adhesives are allowed. - 6.
 Official weight and height: The weight and height recorded at check-in will be the official weight and height.
-Market steer height must be 48 inches or less at the hip at the time of Check-In.

-8. Check weight and height: The MHBA reserves the right, at its discretion, to check the weight, height, and tattoo of any animal.
+Market steer height must be 48 inches or less at the hip at the time of Check-In. - Check weight and height: The MHBA reserves the right, at its discretion, to check the weight, height, and tattoo of any animal.

-9. Showing of animals:
+8. Showing of animals:

 - a.
 Exhibitors in this division under the age of 5 will be required to have parental, sibling, or other participant accompaniment in the show ring, except in showmanship classes. - b.
 All exhibitors may have parental, sibling, or other participant accompaniment in the show ring, except in showmanship classes. - c.
 Exhibitors are to handle the majority of the showing, and the use of the show stick.
 Assistants may help in the control of the animal.
-It is not the intent of MHBA for a Youth to walk around the arena while the helper shows for that exhibitor. - 10.
-Show harness: All Youth exhibitors will be required to wear a show number harness for each animal shown in a class.
-These harnesses hold the number in place in plain sight. - 11.
+It is not the intent of MHBA for a Youth to walk around the arena while the helper shows for that exhibitor. - Show harness: All Youth exhibitors will be required to wear a show number harness for each animal shown in a class.
+These harnesses hold the number in place in plain sight. - 10.
 Safety: The purpose for the Youth steer classes is to offer the opportunity to young cattlemen and women to participate in shows despite their lack of age required to show in a Junior Show.
-Although the rules and regulations have been set, safety is the most important factor in this event. - 12.
-Youth female classes may be divided into heats by age and/or number of entries in a class by Show Management. - 13.
-Youth Prospect steers less than 16 months of age, Market steers 16 months of age and older.
+Although the rules and regulations have been set, safety is the most important factor in this event. - 11.
+Youth female classes may be divided into heats by age and/or number of entries in a class by Show Management.

+12. Youth Prospect steers less than 12 months of age, Market steers 12 months of age and older as of the opening day of the 2024 General Livestock Show.
 Prospect and Market steer classes will be divided by weight (and/or number of entries) into classes of Light, Medium, and Heavy by Show Management.